tobyatgithub/data_structure_and_algorithms/data_structures/queue/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for a Code Fellows 401 class. (i.e. What's your problem domain?) -->
 In this repository, I implement a queue class based on a standard node class.
+One huge advantage and reason to use queue is its amazing efficiency (constent big O) when coming to add and remove from front and back.
+This can be very handy if you only add and drop at front or back, and don't need to grab value via index.

 ## Challenge
 <!-- Description of the challenge -->